opentrack/neuralnet-tracker-traincode/readme.md

 / [**"OpNet: On the power of data augmentation for head pose estimation"**](https://arxiv.org/abs/2407.05357)

 If you are looking for the code for the publication please note the [`paper` branch](https://github.com/opentrack/neuralnet-tracker-traincode/tree/paper), which is a special tailored snapshot for the publication.
+The model checkpoints from that branch are no longer compatible with the current code.
+However, the onnx models can still be used.

 This repository contains the code to train the neural nets for the NeuralNet tracker plugin of [Opentrack](https://github.com/opentrack/opentrack).
 It allows head tracking with a simple webcam.

 Overview